onpikono/btimfl/ost/btimfl_ost1-drawing_a_star.md

 I just cannot figure it out

 Without time to rest\
-Everything passes by agian today
+Everything passes by again today

 Lalala lalalala lalala lalalala\
 I am thinking about you\